Navigation

 -

-Emergency gas interventions: maintain a level significantly higher that ARERA's requirements for the percentage of calls with arrival within 60 minutes.
+Quick response in gas services: maintain until 2027 a level significantly higher than ARERA’s requirements in the percentage of calls with arrival within 60 minutes.

 -